TonyCallaghan/ComputerScience-1stYear-Java/Week3-Iteration/readme.md

-# Here is the hidden question for week 3 👇
+# Here is the hidden exam question for week 3 👇

 <img src = "Capture.PNG" width= "100%">